apache/sedona/docs/api/sql/Raster-operators.md

 In order to remove an existing noDataValue from an existing band, pass null as the noDataValue in the RS_AddBandFromArray.

 Note that: `bandIndex == RS_NumBands(raster) + 1` is an experimental feature and might not lead to the loss of raster metadata and properties such as color models.

+!!!Note
+    RS_BandFromArray typecasts the double band values to the given datatype of the raster.
+This can lead to overflow values if values beyond the range of the raster's datatype are provided.

 SQL example: